-The 2018 US News & World Report ranked our online M.Ed. program among the top in the nation and highest of all ranked programs in Minnesota
+The 2020 US News & World Report ranked our online M.Ed. program among the top in the nation and highest of all ranked programs in Minnesota.

-St. Scholastica's Master of Education (M.Ed.) program offers students five concentration options to fulfill their elective requirements:
+St. Scholastica's Master of Education (M.Ed.) program offers students seven concentration options to fulfill their elective requirements:

 Online learning isn't independent learning at St. Scholastica.
 We've applied a cohort model to our M.Ed., which means you'll move through the program with the same group of colleagues.
 We've also implemented a host of technologies to help bridge the gap between the computer and the classroom.